zenml-io/zenml/docs/book/introduction.md

 **Standardization:** With ZenML, you can standardize MLOps infrastructure and tooling across your organization.
-Simply set up a ZenML server, register your production environment as a ZenML stack, and invite your colleagues to run their ML workflows on it:
+Simply set up a ZenML server, register your staging and production environments as ZenML stacks, and invite your colleagues to explore your setups and run ML workflows on them.

 ```bash
 zenml deploy --provider aws  # Deploy ZenML to any cloud